lipstick plant

 Pest and diseases

-Your lipstick vine will shed its leaves if it is exposed to prolonged periods of temperatures below about 50°F (10°C).
+Your lipstick vine will experience leaf drop if it is exposed to prolonged periods of temperatures below about 50°F (10°C).
 If this occurs, move your plant to a warmer environment.

 Although these plants are generally trouble-free, they can be affected by some common houseplant problems like root rot, as well as mealybug, aphid, and mite infestations.